Lawin0129/SBRW-Dumper/README.md

 This program dumps/saves your account data or someone elses data from your chosen soapbox race world server for offline use or archival purposes.
 ### Option 1
 This is what the program dumps if you choose to dump your own data:
-- Car Slots (Your owned cars)
+- Your owned cars (carslots.xml)
-- Your Treasure Hunt Info
+- Your Treasure Hunt Info (gettreasurehunteventsession.xml)
-- Your friends list
+- Your friends list (getfriendlistfromuserid.xml)
-- Your achievements
+- Your achievements (loadall.xml)
-- Your driver info
+- Your driver info (GetPersonaInfo.xml & GetPersonaBase.xml)
-- Your inventory
+- Your inventory (objects.xml)
 ### Option 2
 This is what the program dumps if you choose to dump someone elses data:
-- Car Slots (Their owned cars)
+- Their owned cars (carslots.xml)
-- Their driver info
+- Their driver info (GetPersonaInfo.xml & GetPersonaBase.xml)
 ### Everything will be saved into a folder called "Dumped".
 # How to use this program
 1) Install [NodeJS](https://nodejs.org/en/).